INTERVIEW with Oliver de Lantsheere

 In New York when we were there, there were all kinds of different influences and different kind of groups, but we had a number of groups of friends, artists, and we worked with them or showed with them and otherwise we kind of did our own things as well.
 The French impressionists were a very big influence throughout in the way of expressing yourself in the way of painting or drawing.

-Being in New York we had access to all the most interesting museums and collections and galleries and there were the influence by our peers and by people around us and then influenced by all our history.
+Being in New York we had access to all the most interesting museums and collections and galleries and there was the influence by our peers and by people around us and then influenced by all our history.
 And Ariane went through a number of different things being in, in terms of going through fine art itself and she sort of had her own style and language as well.

 Art is a public statement but I think for Ariane art was a lot more personal.
 I don’t even think she was fully aware of what the final product was.
 It was part of the exploration along the way and she was painting more for herself in the end than for other people.